lindsay888/llm-langchain-mysql-project/README.md

 # Langchain LLM SQL Query Generator
 ## Purpose
-To simplify database data extraction by non technical users through asking in English language.
+To simplify database data extraction by non technical users through asking questions in English language to the database.
 This project uses LangChain as a framework which connects database (MySQL) to Large Language Model (OpenAI ChatGPT 3.5).
 LLM then translates questions to SQL Query, query the database, and answer in human's preferred responses (table or human natural language).

 This particular project uses MySQL database and OpenAI ChatGPT, which can be replaced with any databases and other LLMs with the necessary connections in Python Package.